 Waverly’s educational philosophy asserts that students learn best when they are actively involved in their education, when they become responsible for their growth as students, when they are encouraged to work to their highest level, and when their learning is based on life experiences.
 Children and young adults develop in stages; Waverly respects and supports each child’s journey through these stages.
 The educational program at Waverly incorporates all aspects of human development — intellectual, social, physical, aesthetic, and ethical — and strives to integrate learning by guiding students to be curious about all that the world has to offer.
 While Waverly is inspired by the work of John Dewey, Jean Piaget, and Lev Vygotsky, amongst others, the school also pays attention to current research and best practices in education.

 The Waverly School is committed to social justice education and thus seeks to provide all members of the community with the tools to recognize and speak out against acts of bias and the discriminatory systems of power that produce structural inequalities.
-The school is committed to treating individuals with dignity and providing a safe environment where all members of the community can engage in dialogue, question, learn, and contribute fully.
+The school is committed to treating individuals with dignity and providing an environment where all members of the community can engage in dialogue, question, learn, and contribute fully.
 This commitment to full participation encourages community members to be self-reflective about their attitudes toward themselves and others.
-A diverse and inclusive school community makes members better informed, more empathetic, and better prepared to effect positive change in the world.
+A diverse and equitable school community makes members better informed, more empathetic, and better prepared to effect positive change in the world.
 To that end, Waverly fosters an environment in which individual differences of race, ethnicity, biological sex, gender identity, sexual orientation, socioeconomic circumstance, national origin, immigration status, ability and disability, physical characteristics, religious belief, and all aspects of identity are acknowledged and celebrated.